Police-recorded shoplifting offences in England and Wales jump 37%

 Meanwhile, crimes involving knives or sharp instruments stood at 49,489 in 2023, up 7% from 46,153 in 2022, but 3% lower than the pre-pandemic total of 51,206 offences in the year ending March 2020.

-But this set of figures does not include offences recorded by Greater Manchester Police and Devon & Cornwall Police, due to problems recording data.
+But the figures on knife crime do not include offences recorded by Greater Manchester Police and Devon & Cornwall Police, due to problems recording data.

+The overall number of crimes recorded by police in England and Wales in 2023 stood at 6.7 million, broadly unchanged (down 0.2%) on the previous year and higher than the 6.1 million in the pre-pandemic year of 2019/20.

 Nick Stripe, from the ONS, said: “In the past 12 months, police recorded crime shows notable increases in robbery, theft from the person and shoplifting.